 The departure of a well-liked colleague can lead to feelings of sadness, loss, and even anger among the remaining employees.
-They may feel like they have lost a valuable team member, and the uncertainty surrounding the quiet quitting can make it difficult for them to understand why the employee left.
 This can create a sense of disconnection and mistrust among the remaining employees, particularly if they feel like they were not given a clear explanation for the employee’s departure.

 In some cases, quiet quitting can also create a sense of fear and anxiety among the remaining employees.
 They may worry that their own jobs are in jeopardy, particularly if they were not aware that the quietly quitting employee was unhappy in their role.
 This can create a toxic work environment, where employees are afraid to speak up or voice their concerns for fear of being quietly fired.

 To mitigate the impact of quiet quitting on morale, employers should strive to create a culture of open communication and transparency.
 This means providing regular feedback to employees, addressing any concerns or issues that are brought to their attention, and being clear about the reasons for any departures.
 Employers should also consider conducting exit interviews with quietly quitting employees, to gain insight into any issues or concerns that may have led to their departure.